Day dreaming of money..

 I was laying in bed on Sunday morning, doing utterly nothing but sitting there and looking out the window on the sunny day I would not be taking part in due to a hangover and recovering broken ankle.
 I don’t know if it’s Korea or I’m just getting older, but the hangovers are horrendous these days.

-Anyway, I checked my wallet to see the damage from the previous night.
+Anyway, I checked my wallet to see the damage, how much money I had spent the previous night.

 I had managed to have a great night out on only $25.
 Cheap drinks at the bars, and even cheaper from the convenience stores.
 You can drink freely in public in this wondrous land.

 I got thinking more about money while laying in bed at that moment.
 Since I’ve become interested in finances, investing and financial freedom, money is now one of the main things I think about.
 I’m always running scenarios for early retirement.
 Sizing up potential benefits and costs of various opportunities.
 And always reading about money related topics.

 But despite thinking so often of money.
 I am never worried about money anymore.